lynxdm/Gotham/README.md

 This is a [Next.js](https://nextjs.org/) + [Typescript](https://www.typescriptlang.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-# Project Boilerplate

-This repository contains a boilerplate project set up with Next.js, TypeScript, ESLint, Prettier, Husky, LintStaged, and SCSS for styling.
+It contains a boilerplate project set up with Next.js, TypeScript, ESLint, Prettier, Husky, LintStaged, and SCSS for styling.
 It's designed to kickstart new projects quickly and efficiently.

 ## Technologies Used